The Running List of My Favorite Mind-Blowing Podcast Episodes

 WAKING UP WITH SAM HARRIS

 Sam Harris is a neuroscientist and avid meditator.
-He’s a true student of the mind and his background makes him knowledgable and experienced from both objective and subjective perspectives.
+He’s a true student of the mind and his background makes him knowledgeable and experienced from both objective and subjective perspectives.
 What I find most interesting about Sam is that he’s a wonderful communicator.
-His presence and speech is unparalleled, most evident in his word choice which is often ridiculously precise.
+His presence and speech are unparalleled, most evident in his word choice which is often ridiculously precise.

 The Must Listen Episode: #68: Yuval Noah Harari, Reality and the Imagination (start at 12:22)

 The Best Waking Up with Sam Harris Podcast Episodes:

 - #113 with Anil Seth, Consciousness and the Self